What ecommerce customer service outsourcing covers

 The scope is the standard contact-center workload of a direct-to-consumer brand: a Shopify or BigCommerce order ships late, the customer messages the brand on Instagram DMs or opens a Gorgias chat, an agent looks up the order, checks the ShipStation tracking, and either issues a replacement label or escalates to ops.
 Multiply that by every order-status, return, refund, and pre-purchase question across email, chat, voice, and social, and the workload becomes large enough that the founder or the founder's first ops hire stops being able to handle it.
 That is the inflection point where outsourcing pays for itself.

 CFG runs this work from Caribbean nearshore rooms (Jamaica, Saint Lucia, Trinidad, Belize, Colombia) with HQ in Toronto.
 Native English on the call, US Eastern or Central overlap, and direct browser-level access into your existing ecommerce stack.
-For deeper coverage of the broader category see customer support outsourcing and the comparison guide on SaaS customer support outsourcing, which shares many of the same operational patterns.
+Ecommerce support is one slice of the broader outsourced customer service category.
+For deeper coverage of the full nearshore customer support outsourcing program and the comparison guide on SaaS customer support outsourcing, which shares many of the same operational patterns, see those pages.

 The tech-enabled difference for ecommerce